 Elevation: 9,300 ft

+Climbing and access information for this peak is on Page 356 of the book.
 Matt Durrant supplied the following detailed standard route information and photo.
-Farther down the page is information on my ascent up the peak’s western side.
-Still farther down the page Livingston Douglas provided a new route on the peak, the Northeast Shoulder/North Ridge.
-The register and summit cairn are not on the highest point according to the Lists of John website which shows the southern point as the highest spot on the mountain.
+Farther down the page is information on my ascent up the peak’s west side.
+Still farther down the page, Livingston Douglas provided a new route on the peak, the northeast shoulder/north ridge.
+The register and summit cairn are not on the highest point based on my visual inspection and the Lists of John website which shows the south summit as the highest spot on the mountain.
 Updated March 2021

 2012 Update by Matt Durrant

-When viewed from the East or West Oxford Peak appears to be nothing more than a very long ridge, however when viewed from the North it is quite dramatic.
+When viewed from the east or west, Oxford Peak appears to be nothing more than a very long ridge.
+However, when viewed from the north, it is quite dramatic.

-From Clifton, ID: Turn West on 100 South.
+From Clifton, ID: Turn west on 100 South.
 Drive to the intersection of Cemetery Road and turn left here.
-Pass the Cemetery and turn right onto Clifton Creek Road Stay on this road which will become quite steep in places all the way into Davis Basin.
-Park in Davis Basin and follow the path along the ridge to the North that leads to the Peak.
+Pass the cemetery and turn right onto Clifton Creek Road.
+Stay on this road which will become quite steep in places all the way into Davis Basin.
+Park in Davis Basin and follow the path along the ridge to the north that leads to the peak.

 2016 Update by Tom Lopez

-The western approach to Oxford Peak leaves I-15 at exit 22.
-Proceed east from the freeway on Old US-191 past Devils Creek reservoir continuing south for 8.5 miles where you will make a sharp left onto 5500 N. Follow this road, making a couple of 90 degree turns in the process, toward the mountains where it enters New Canyon Creek and becomes FS-222.
-Continue up the cayon for roughly 4.2 miles from Old 191 until you reach a gate.
+The western approach to Oxford Peak leaves I-15 at Exit 22.
+Proceed east from the freeway on Old US-191 past the Devils Creek Reservoir, continuing south for 8.5 miles where you will make a sharp left turn onto 5500N Road.
+Follow this road, making a couple of 90-degree turns in the process, toward the mountains where it enters New Canyon Creek and becomes FS-222.
+Continue up the canyon for roughly 4.2 miles from Old US-191 until you reach a gate.
 The road is open to ATVs after this point.

 2018 Update by Livingston Douglas

 Northeast Shoulder/North Ridge, Class 2

-From the junction of Gibbs Road and ID-91 in the center of the metropolis of Swan Lake, turn W onto Gibbs Road.
+From the junction of Gibbs Road and ID-91 in the center of the metropolis of Swan Lake, turn west onto Gibbs Road.
 Drive 1.8 miles (crossing the diagonal, signed “Oxford Highway” at a stop sign along the way) to a sharp left/south turn in the road.
 The road is now called Chicken Creek Road and is signed.
-At 2.8 miles, the road bends R/SW and becomes Oxford Loop Road.
-At 4.5 miles, turn R/W onto Oxford Creek Road (signed).
+At 2.8 miles, the road bends right/southwest and becomes Oxford Loop Road.
+At 4.5 miles, turn right/west onto Oxford Creek Road (signed).
 At 5.1 miles, you reach a cattle gate with parking for 2-3 vehicles just before the gate.
 Passenger vehicles can make it to this point, but the final 0.6 miles is a bit rocky.
 The elevation at the cattle gate is 5,725 feet.

-From the cattle gate at the top of Oxford Creek Road, hike N up the dirt road for about a mile to a cattle gate at the Caribou National Forest boundary.
-This is the trailhead for FST-230/Gooseberry Creek Trail (the NFS map shows this trail as FST-414).
+From the cattle gate at the top of Oxford Creek Road, hike north up the dirt road for about a mile to a cattle gate at the Caribou National Forest boundary.
+This is the trailhead for FST-230/Gooseberry Creek Trail (the National Forest map shows this trail as FST-414).
 The elevation here is about 6,350 feet.
 Hike up FST-230 (an ATV/MC trail) for about a mile to a “T” trail junction with FST-419 (an ATV/MC trail).
 This signed junction is where FST-230 ends.
 The elevation here is about 7,150 feet.

 Leave FST-419 and follow a well-beaten cattle trail directly up the center of the shoulder.
 Try to avoid stepping in the many cow pies in the turnout area near FST-419 as you begin this climb.
 The cattle trail will get you up the lower third of the shoulder.
 The mid-section (middle third) is the tough part.
 The desert scrub is thick and the cattle trails are gone.
 No game trails either.
 The top third of the shoulder/face is steepest, but is easiest due to shorter/thinner scrub and more gravel/broken rock to navigate.
-Avoid a section of aspen trees on the L/S side of the shoulder about midway up and use some scattered trees as a guide to the center of the shoulder as you climb higher.
+Avoid a section of aspen trees on the left/south side of the shoulder about midway up and use some scattered trees as a guide to the center of the shoulder as you climb higher.

-Once you reach the North Ridge at the base of the [obvious] section of ridge rock, the ridge is much better defined.
+Once you reach the north ridge at the base of the [obvious] section of ridge rock, the ridge is much better defined.
 You still have over ½ mile and about 500 vertical feet to climb.
-Skirt the R/W side of the ridge rock either via open grass/scrub just below the forest or via a crude trail just below the ridge crest.
+Skirt the right/west side of the ridge rock either via open grass/scrub just below the forest or via a crude trail just below the ridge crest.
 Once past the section of ridge rock, climb onto the ridge crest and follow a decent trail on the crest that leads up to the rocky false summit (mostly boulders).
-Scramble up over this point and drop 60 vertical feet (on boulders) to a gentle saddle located just NE of the summit of Oxford Peak.
+Scramble up over this point and drop 60 vertical feet (on boulders) to a gentle saddle located just northeast of the summit of Oxford Peak.
 Do not be tempted to skirt the false summit, as the sides are a wicked combination of boulders + forest/blowdown and/or boulders + thick veg, not to mention the side-hilling required.

-Follow a use trail on the L/E side of the ridge crest (particularly if it is a windy day) until you are underneath the large cairn and large American flag on the north summit.
+Follow a use trail on the left/east side of the ridge crest (particularly if it is a windy day) until you are underneath the large cairn and large American flag on the north summit.
 Scramble up to the top.
 The views from the top are spectacular.
 The dramatic drop-off on the east side of the mountain might just give you a nosebleed.
 The valley floor seems like it is miles below you.